What are peer-to-peer payments?

 Alternatives to P2P payments

 - Direct wire transfers.
-Wire transfers through a bank might be a good alternative for those looking to send large amounts of money quickly, as P2P services may limit how much users are allowed to send.
-Fees for wire transfers can be lofty, ranging up to $50.
-Additionally, foreign exchange fees apply to international wire transfers.
+Wire transfers may be suitable for sending large amounts quickly, as many P2P services limit how much users are allowed to send.
+However, fees for wire transfers can be lofty, ranging up to $50.

 Bottom line